Zastupic/tools-py.e-cyanobacterium.org/README.md

 - Spectrofluorometry
   - Ratio of PSII/PSI, antenna attachment to PSII or PSI

+### The toolsallow the user for the following analyses:
+- OJIP curves
+  - normalizing and plotting the measured curves, selection of FJ and FI timing, calculating parameters based on FJ and FI, expoeritng all results to **.xlsx** file
+- Rapid light curves
+  -

 ### The tools accept data files from the following devices:
 - Fluorometers
   - Multi-Color PAM / Dual PAM, Walz (.csv)